DOMjudge/domjudge-packaging/docker/README.md

 You can now access the web interface on [http://localhost:12345/](http://localhost:12345/) and log in as admin.

+If you lose access to the admin user, see the [DOMjudge documentation on resetting the password](https://www.domjudge.org/docs/manual/master/config-basic.html#resetting-the-password-for-a-user).

 Make a note of the password for the `judgehost` user, it will be used when the judgehost container is configured.
 The password can be changed from the web interface by editing the `judgehost` user.

 #### Environment variables